 All Hub Mag Interns will be required to:

-- Attend team meetings on either Wednesdays or Thursdays from 4pm to 6.30pm (school term only)
+- Attend team meetings every Thursday from 4pm to 6pm

 - Seek out personal learning opportunities and proactively pursue opportunities for personal skill development while undertaking the internship program